 \section{Autocorrelation functions}

 Our main source of insight into the behaviour of autocorrelation functions comes from the RPM.
 In this model the effects of locality on the SFF are evident even for $q \to \infty$ \cite{Chan_Spectral_2018}, and through Eq.~\eqref{eq:sff1} we can infer that the phenomena encountered in that setting should also manifest themselves in dynamics.
 In this section we calculate autocorrelation functions, finding features that are a consequence of locality and are most dramatic for local operators.
 First, in Sec.~\ref{sect:diagrammatics}, we summarise the diagrammatic techniques we use for evaluating Haar averages in autocorrelation functions and the PSFF.
 We then calculate averaged autocorrelation functions in the RPM at large $q$ in Sec.~\ref{sect:correlation}, generalising these results to a model with a parameter-dependent relaxation time in Appendix~ \ref{sec:spinful}.
-As noted above, PSFFs can be expressed as partial sums over autocorrelation functions, and we calculate the averages of these sums in Sec.~\ref{sec:psff_rpm}.
+As noted above, PSFFs can be expressed as partial sums over autocorrelation functions, and we calculate the averages of PSFFs in Sec.~\ref{sec:psff_rpm}.
+In addition, we connect our discussion of autocorrelation functions to the behaviour of the SFF, and in this way provide an intuitive perspective on the deviations of spectral statistics from RMT which are known to arise in spatially extended systems with only local couplings.
 Guided by these calculations, in Sec.~\ref{sec:Cnumerics} we turn to numerics on qubits chains ($q=2$), and show that the behaviour of averaged autocorrelation functions in these chains is very similar to that at large $q$ in the RPM.
 In Sec.~\ref{sec:finiteq}, we discuss an approximate description of the behaviour of the PSFF of the RPM at finite $q$, including a treatment of systems of finite size.
-Finally, in Sec.~\ref{sec:sff}, we connect our discussion of autocorrelation functions to the behaviour of the SFF, and in this way provide an intuitive perspective on the deviations of spectral statistics from RMT which are known to arise from locality.